Philadelphia secures funding to address homelessness and incarceration

 The city has been selected to participate in the Just Home Project, a national program to advance community-driven efforts to break the link between homelessness and incarceration.
 Philadelphia is one of six new cities and counties that will receive funding to provide housing for justice-involved people.

 In the United States, people experiencing unsheltered homelessness reported an average of 21 contacts with police in just six months — many times for sleeping or asking for resources and money in public spaces.
-Furthermore, people who have been incarcerated face significant barriers to finding stable housing, which increases the risk of re-incarceration.
+Furthermore, advocates say people who have been incarcerated face significant barriers to finding stable housing, which increases the risk of re-incarceration.

 “Housing insecurity has long been established as a barrier to successful reentry for the justice-involved members of our community,” said Adam Geer, Philadelphia’s Chief Public Safety Director.
 “We look forward to working with key stakeholders across the housing, community development, and criminal justice systems to develop impactful and sustainable interventions.”